 Attendance Issues Item Comments/Policy Action Required Class Rosters Students not appearing on the RaiderNet class roster are NOT authorized to attend class.
-Students should be directed to Student Success staff to reconcile any discrepancies .
+Students should be directed to Student Success staff to reconcile any discrepancies.
 No-Shows (never attended) A student MUST begin attending all their courses to retain an enrollment status and a Financial Aid award based on this enrollment status.
 A student is considered to have begun attendance if they attend at least one class for each course included in the enrollment status, or for online courses, they submit course assignments to the instructor or initiate contact with the instructor concerning course requirements.
-Failure to begin attendance in any course will result in a lower enrollment status and possibly impact future Financial Aid awards.
-Faculty MUST report all no-shows using the web- based Attendance Confirmation reporting during the second week of class to indicate students who have never attended.
+Failure to begin attendance in any course will result in a lower enrollment status and Faculty MUST report all no-shows (students who have never attended) using the designated web- based Attendance Confirmation reporting tool during the designated window of reporting as identified on the Academic Calendar.

 Excessive Absences All instructors are free to establish attendance policies for their classes.
 It is the student's responsibility to notify the instructor and make arrangements to complete any missed work.
 Make-up work is offered solely at the instructors' discretion.
 Students traveling for college-approved activities will not be penalized academically but will be responsible for missed work.

 Attendance Issues

-Item Comments/Policy Action Required
+ltem Comments/Policy Action Requi

-Grading for Federal Financial Aid rules REQUIRE the College When grading, the

-"F" or "I" to collect the "last date of attendance" for the instructor MUST

-Grades following: enter the "last date

-F = Failing. of attendance" in

-W = Withdrawal the online grading

-I = Incomplete Grades system for all F and

-· I grades.
-The

-system will prompt

-you if you forget.
+Grading for "F" or "I" Grades Federal Financial Aid rules REQUIRE the College to collect the "last date of attendance" for the following: F = Failing.
+W = Withdrawal I = Incomplete Grades When grading, the instructor MUST enter the "last date of attendance" in the online grading system for all F and I grades.
+The system will prompt you if you forget.